Dolichovespula maculata: Caste structure and distribution

 A colony is divided into haploid males, female workers, and the queen.
-All females are born with reproductive capacities.
+All females hatch with reproductive capacities.
 Dolichovespula differs from its sister group Vespula in that some of the workers create haploid offspring that develop into males.
 Caste systems are determined by larval feeding regimens.
 G. T. Felippotti et al examined caste distribution among females in five small-cell colonies and six large-cell colonies.
 Small-cell colonies had one queen and 17–21 female workers.
 Large-cell colonies had two to six queens and 10–52 workers.
 Morphological comparisons revealed that queens are always larger than workers in the same colonies.

 Cuticular hydrocarbons

 Cuticular hydrocarbons serve as a barrier to moisture diffusion, so prevent dehydration in wasps.
 Cuticular hydrocarbon profiles vary over species and nests, and they are a proposed mechanism for nest-mate recognition.
 Worker and queen cuticular lipids have similar components, but their distributions differ dramatically, implying that cuticular hydrocarbons also play a role in caste differentiation.